Women's Japan Ice Hockey League

-The league’s most successful team, the Seibu Princess Rabbits, won the first eight league titles and have never placed lower than second.
-DK Peregrine are the only other team to have won gold and claimed seven of the first eight championship silver medals.
+The league’s most successful team, the Seibu Princess Rabbits, won the first eight league titles and have been WJIHL Champions a total of nine times.
+DK Peregrine claimed second place in seven of the first eight league finals and won the league championship in 2021.
+Daishin IHC are the only other team to have played in the finals, finishing second in 2014 and winning their first league title in 2023.

 History

 2012–13 season

 The first season of the JWIHL, 2012–13, was played in two stages: a placement tournament and a final tournament.
 In the first stage, held during 5 to 8 October 2012, the ten participating teams were divided into two groups of five and each group played a single round-robin of ten games.
 The top two teams from each group and the third ranked team with the higher point total from the first stage qualified for the top league and the remaining five teams competed in the lower league of the second stage tournament.
 The second stage was also played as a single round-robin and was held during 22 to 25 November 2012.
 The first champions of the WJIHL were the Seibu Princess Rabbits.